 Rouen is located 126 km from Paris.
 Paris to Rouen trips to travel by train is very easy.
 Trains Paris to Rouen leave Paris Saint Lazare Train Station hourly.
 The journey takes 1h 15 min to 1h 45 min, depending on the train.

 Lyon, the third-largest city in France, is one of the top cities to visit in France.
 The city is well known for its quality of life, a beautiful heritage from Roman times to Contemporary architecture, and good gastronomy.

 Lyon is one of the most beautiful cities in France, and as such has a myriad of activities to enjoy.
 Fourbiere Hill offers beautiful panoramic views of the city and it is a great place to start your visit.
 Explore le Vieux Lyon, the city’s historic center and its beating heart, with interesting medieval and renaissance architecture and a nice atmosphere.
 After getting a taste of Lyon’s infamous cuisine, it is time to head to la Presqu’Ile (Lyon’s river-bound peninsula) for more beautiful architecture and some nice shopping.

 Paris to Lyon by Train

-Lyon is located at 463 km from Paris, this day trip from Paris, will introduce you to the second largest City in France which is so much different than Paris.
+Lyon is located 463 km from Paris, this day trip from Paris, will introduce you to the second largest city in France which is so much different than Paris.
 Paris to Lyon trips to travel by train is fast.
 Trains Paris to Lyon leave Paris Gare de Lyon hourly for a journey of around 2 hours, depending on the train.

 4. VISIT LA ROCHELLE (Nouvelle Aquitaine)